samirosman/squircleart.github.io/_posts/2017-02-11-the-essense-of-animation-nodes-the-system.md

 render.resolution_x
 #Notice that the original one was:
 bpy.data.scenes["Scene"].render.resolution_x
-#But the first part was omited
+#But the first part was omitted
 #because scene was already defined in the trigger.

 #Notice how we defined the group first